angels-Inc/modules/messaging/sendgrid/README.md

 ## Flow

-Whenever a new `Email` node is created with information about the recipient, sender, subject and email body, the server-side subscription picks it up and invokes the SendGrid API to send out the email.
+Whenever a new `SendgridEmail` node is created with information about the recipient, sender, subject and email body, the server-side subscription picks it up and invokes the SendGrid API to send out the email.

 ## Test the Code